Zichang23/Project-1/Project-1.md

 | Scotia North     |   1 |   3 |   2 |   0 |   1 |

 #### Create numerical summaries

+Table 1 shows the numerical summaries of wins in regular season.
+We notice that the median number of wins is 678 in regular season.
+Table 2 show the numerical summaries for different type of players.
+We notice that the average number of games played by skater is higher than that by goalie.

 ``` r
 #quantiles and mean for wins in regular season